-MANGROVES AND MONSTERS (Released November 2009): For five long years Charlie Cooper’s love survived while he searched for Angeline St. Cyr, the supermodel presumed dead.
+MANGROVES AND MONSTERS (second edition released 9/21/2013): For five long years Charlie Cooper’s love survived while he searched for Angeline St. Cyr, the supermodel presumed dead.
 Will finding her cost Cooper his life?

-HOODOO MONEY (Released May 2008; Draumr Publishing, ISBN 1933157240): Can love, the very thing successful children's author Braeden McKay wants no part of, be the one force greater than any adversary - even a hoodoo curse?
+HOODOO MONEY (second edition released 9/21/2013): Can love, the very thing successful children's author Braeden McKay wants no part of, be the one force greater than any adversary - even a hoodoo curse?

 MANGROVES AND MONSTERS, CHAPTER ONE

 Wounds heal in stages.
 Numb one day, ants crawling under your skin the next.
 Itchy in the sweltering heat; achy in the cold.
 Weird.
 Charlie Cooper scratched the three-inch scar in his shoulder where he took a knife’s blade during the botched kidnapping of a student nine years ago.

 Despite a Herculean effort by police, the poor boy died anyway — a few months shy of his eighth birthday.